JonasNauerz/JonasNauerz_website/content/authors/admin/_index.md

 - Visitors
 ---

 Thank you for visiting my website!
-My name is Jonas Nauerz, and I am a macroeconomist with a focus on labor market questions and the effects of government policies.
-I am particularly interested in how heterogeneity on a micro level such as age, gender, and marital status interacts with economic policy and the macroeconomy.
+My name is Jonas Nauerz, and I am a macroeconomist focusing on labor market questions and the effects of government policies.
+I am particularly interested in how heterogeneity on a micro level, such as age, gender, and marital status, interacts with economic policy and the macroeconomy.

 Currently, I am a fifth-year Ph.D. student in economics at the University of Notre Dame.
-Before joining Notre Dame, I graduated with a Master of Science in economics from the Stockholm School of Economics, and during my undergraduate studies at the Goethe University in Frankfurt, I spent a semester abroad at the University of Iceland in Reykjavik.
+Before joining Notre Dame, I graduated with a Master of Science in economics from the Stockholm School of Economics.
+During my undergraduate studies at the Goethe University in Frankfurt, I spent a semester abroad at the University of Iceland in Reykjavik.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "files/cv.pdf" "newtab" >}}CV{{< /staticref >}}.